FAQ On Home Care

 Q: What makes Certified Home Care of Georgia different from other in-home care companies?

-A: Our ability to listen to understand each client needs and give personal attention to both clients and caregivers is what sets our home care agency apart from the rest.
+A: Our ability to listen to understand each client’s needs and give personal attention to both clients and caregivers is what sets our home care agency apart from the rest.
 We don’t just send caregivers to your home; we meet with you to know what are your likes and dislikes.
 We then stay in constant contact with you to see if our promise of quality care is being delivered.

 Certified Home Care of Georgia is very selective in our hiring process, not all caregivers who apply are hired.
 Our best caregivers are referred by our best caregivers, we have a high standard of expectancy that each caregiver has to live up to.
 Our founder has been caring since 1987 and as the saying goes: it takes one to know one; she knows a good caregiver when she sees one.
-We brand caregivers with a respectful and a willing attitude and select those we believe care from their heart.
+We brand caregivers with a respectful and willing attitude and select those we believe care from their hearts.

 We have a high caregiver retention rate as we compensate our caregivers favorably and look out for the well-being of both clients and caregivers.